Alzheimer’s Breakthroughs You Must Know Right Now! | Dr. Oz | S9 | Ep 10 | Full Episode

 And then the brain actually constricts itself and washes that stuff out into the spinal fluid.

-So I call it mental floss.
+So I call that mental floss.

-Mental floss.
+Mental floss?

 I love it.

-It's that simple, just sleeping?
+It's that simple just sleeping.

-a lot of folks well it's hard but doing whatever you can to get eight hours of sleep because you want to cycle in and out of dream sleep and then that really deep sleep where your brain cleans itself out as often as possible so eight hours of sleep religiously has never been more important So scientists actually studied what happened in the brains of mice when they slept and they found this brain cleanup is a very real thing.
+Well, it's hard, but doing whatever you can to get eight hours of sleep because you want to cycle in and out of dream sleep and then that really deep sleep where your brain cleans itself out as often as possible.

 So here are the mice sleeping comfortably in their cages and the brains, right?

-In the brains there are cells and there's yellow stuff, gunk in between all these cells.
+If you look at their brains, right, in the brains they're cells and there's yellow stuff, gunk in between all these cells.

 So you have the gunk, but you have empty space here as well.

-This creates space for the spinal cord and brain fluid that's naturally there to begin to flow through the brain and literally begin to sweep away that yellow gunk, the toxic buildup that's associated with diseases like Alzheimer's.
+This creates room for the spinal cord and brain fluid that's naturally there to begin to flow through the brain and literally begin to sweep away that yellow gunk, the toxic buildup that's associated with diseases like Alzheimer's.

 Did I get it right?

-You got it perfect.
+You got it, perfect.

-Less than a one minute meditation for Dr. Oz.
+Less than a one-minute meditation for Dr. Oz.

-Keep your eyes open but soft.
+Keep your eyes open, but soft.

-His voice is so soothing just listening to him.
+You know, his voice is so soothing just listening to him.

-So how does this prevent Alzheimer's?
+How does this prevent Alzheimer's?

 Well, social engagement is very important.